 On a wall in an actors’ pub in Shaftsbury Avenue, a black and white production glossy of John Gielgud stared out from among the other photographs, a Prince of Denmark impaled on a throne, his eyes stark with stage horrors.

 Jack Savage also saw the dead, saw them again in worst form, when sleep and his imagination made nightmares of them.
-And when he punched the man in front of him it carried the force of those who had not come back, those he had left behind, face down in the shallows turned pink off the beaches of Dunkirk.
+And when he punched the man in front of him it carried the force of those who had not come back, those who were left behind.

 The well-fed, expensively tailored weight of ‘Books’ Morris, a man who had not gone without during the war, went down like a sack of potatoes, the toes of his two-tone correspondent shoes turned up on the Burbage Bar carpet.